domoticz/domoticz/dzVents/documentation/README.md

         end
     }

-Simply said, if you want to turn your existing script into a script that can be used with dzVents, you put it inside the *execute* function and define at least one *on-trigger* (more on that later).
+Simply said, the `on`-part defines the trigger and the `execute` part is what should be done if the trigger matches with the current Domoticz event.
+So all your logic is inside the `execute` function.

 ## Sections in the script
 Each dzVents event script has this structure: